Companion Relationship with the Diocese of Swaziland

 Swaziland’s geography is varied and includes mountains, forests, rolling plains, and deserts.
 Impala, zebras, elephants, leopards, and lions can be found in the country’s wildlife reserves.
 Swaziland has retained much of its traditional culture.
 SiSwati and English are the official languages.

-For more information see visit Anglican Church of Southern Africa
+For more information see visit Diocese of Swaziland Website

 First female bishop elected in Swaziland